JozzefBar/BoardChamp-app/README.md

 ## 🐞 To-Do / Known Issues

 - [x] Fix the bug during the editing time on session - duration past midnight is calculated wrong
-- [x] Possibility to edit player's name, score and position - *(name cannot be changed)*
+- [x] Possibility to edit player's score and position - *(name cannot be changed)*
 - [ ] Better banner and visuals - *not that important*
 - [ ] Performance is not tested with a large number of game cards/sessions in history etc.
 - [x] Improve visuals - *not that important*
 - [ ] In some specific parts there is duplicity in code - *not that important*
 - [x] Possibility to download on android easily
-- [x] Confirmation of actions, such as deleting a session, etc. - to save if someone missclicks
+- [x] Confirmation of actions, such as deleting a session, etc. - to save if someone miss clicks
 - [x] Change colors for data entry in create/edit session - if the user has dark mode it is not clearly visible - *(dark theme and light theme added)*
 - [x] In session editing there is no validation for player's position.
 - [x] Fix deprecated code